Laingsburg, South Africa: Railway origins

 In the 1870s, the government of Prime Minister John Molteno oversaw a massive expansion of the Cape Colony's railway system.
-The route (chosen by the prime minister with a map, pen and ruler) ran past a farm named Vischkuil-aan-de-Buffelsrivier (fishing pond on the Buffalo River) which a man called Stephanus Greeff then bought for the purpose of development.
+The route (chosen by the prime minister with a map, pen and ruler) ran past a farm named Vischkuil-aan-de-Buffelsrivier (fish pond on the Buffalo River) which a man called Stephanus Greeff then bought for the purpose of development.

 Name changes

 The line was completed in 1878 and a small siding named Buffelsrivier was built at the farm.
 With railway access, a town soon began developing.
 It was soon renamed Nassau to avoid confusion with Buffalo River in East London, and finally changed to the name Laingsburg, after John Laing who was Commissioner of Crown Lands at the time.
 Originally the town was to be called Laing's Town, but the Afrikaans speaking locals soon started calling it "Links Toon", which means left toe, thus the town was renamed "Laingsburg".